flapjs/webapp/src/services/graph/README.md

 Cause graphs are hard.

+## Getting Started
+The entrypoint is `GraphService.js`.
+It also expects you to define a graph type class (refer to `BaseGraph.js` for more info).
+Most functions interacting with the graph will take a graph type.

 ## My Graph Design Thought Process
 What if I want to access a graph element's state in render()?
 > For example: `<... disabled={state.active}/>`
 - You'll need to re-render if it changes.